klm682/minetest-splitscreen/README.md

   * A Logitech F310 wired game controller.
   * A Logitech F710 wireless game controller.

-(Other controllers should work too but we
+(Other controllers should work too)

 Brief Howto